 Dear Project 5 Team Membership Friends,

 Thanks for your support and patience while I wrap up one of the biggest projects of my entire career.
 There's a multitude of reasons why I was unable to complete my "Project 5 Marathon" in 2016.
-I'm going to spare you the details, but let's just say my shoes are laced up and I'm in good shape to cross the finish line this year.
+I'm going to spare you the details, but let's just say my shoes are laced up and I'm in still in good shape to cross the finish line this year.

 I released “Love You Strong Project 5.1 in February 2016."
 Just eight months later, in October 2016, I released the second album in my series, “The Slaughterhouse Sessions Project 5.2.”